ThinkFirst of Greater Kansas City

 Motor vehicle crashes are the #1 cause of traumatic injury among young people followed by falls, violence and sports.
 Among the most severe, are disabling injuries to the brain and spinal cord.
 These permanent and life-changing injuries are painful, heartbreaking and costly beyond measure.

-We are the proud recipient of the ThinkFirst Foundation's Chapter of the Year Award (2008), the Kansas Department of Transportation's People Saving People Award (2011) and the Missouri Department of Transportation's Show-Me Safety Award (2012).
+We are the proud recipient of the ThinkFirst Foundation's Chapter of the Year Award (2008), the Kansas Department of Transportation's People Saving People Award (2011), the Missouri Department of Transportation's Show-Me Safety Award (2012) and the Tempe Humphrey Youth Safety Award (2014).

 For more information, please call 816-276-4995 or firstname.lastname@example.org.